-The Koskela Gallery is pleased to present Among Equals: bilum from Papua New Guinea.
+The Koskela Gallery is pleased to present Among Equals: Bilum Bags from Papua New Guinea

 Among Equals is a brand built to empower women in Papua New Guinea.
 Founder Caroline Sherman states: "With my background in textile design, I saw an opportunity to work with the Bilum weaving communities to help bring their bags to a wider international audience.

 My focus is to work with a few communities of incredible Bilum weavers to grow the industry so that it will become a much more stable and viable form of income for the women and their families, now and for future generations.

 A hundred percent of profits from Bilum sales go back to the Bilum weavers, creating sustainable incomes for the women, or to projects in PNG that I am currently working on, such as building the Blue Haus where the women can come together to weave, eat and take shelter.